-Attorney Charles M. Rowland II dedicates his practice to defending the accused drunk driver in the Miami Valley and throughout Ohio and fighting for fairness in the DUI laws and their application.
+Attorney Charles M. Rowland II dedicates his practice to defending the accused drunk driver in the Miami Valley and throughout Ohio.
 He has the credentials and the experience to win your case and has made himself Dayton’s choice for drunk driving defense.
 Contact Charles Rowland by phone at (937) 318-1384 or toll-free at 1-888-ROWLAND (888-769-5263).
 If you need assistance after hours, call the 24/7 DUI Hotline at (937) 776-2671.
 You can have DaytonDUI at your fingertips by downloading the DaytonDUI Android App or have DaytonDUI sent directly to your mobile device by texting DaytonDUI (one word) to 50500.
 Follow DaytonDUI on Facebook, @DaytonDUI on Twitter, YouTube, Tumblr, Pheed and Pintrest or get RSS of the Ohio DUI blog.
 You can email CharlesRowland@DaytonDUI.com or visit his office at 2190 Gateway Dr., Fairborn, Ohio 45324.
 “All I do is DUI defense.”

-For more on Ohio DUI laws check these city-specific sites at the following links:
+For information about vehicle forfeiture contact me, or check these city-specific sites at the following links: